 - Imbalance in hormones: Sometimes, delayed periods could be due to underlying health problems, such as polycystic ovary syndrome (PCOS).
 Hormonal problems, common in women with PCOS, may cause improper or no production of eggs.
 The development of cysts is also seen in PCOS.
 Ovary-related illnesses like these could be a causative factor for amenorrhea or irregular periods(8).

 - Pregnancy: Most contraceptive pills are 99% effective.
 But there could be a one percent chance of becoming pregnant.
-This is more likely to happen if you’ve missed a pill in the dosage (9).
+This is more likely to happen if you’ve missed a pill in the dosage, or if you have been taking it at different times, taking other medications, or been sick (9).
 Breast tenderness, nausea, and frequent urination are a few pregnancy symptoms that you may notice early (10).

 How Do Birth Control Pills Affect Periods?